oslc-op/website/content/news/events/oslc-ibm-interconnect.md

 author = "Steve Speicher"
 author_uri = ""
 banner = "img/news-default.jpg"
+url= "news/oslc-ibm-interconnect/"
+summary = "Coming in a couple weeks is IBM's new InterConnect conference which brings together past IBM events (Innovate, Pulse, Impact) into one."
 +++

 Coming in a couple weeks is [IBM's new InterConnect](http://www.ibm.com/cloud-computing/us/en/interconnect/) conference which brings together past IBM events (Innovate, Pulse, Impact) into one.
 These conferences often contain a number of sessions and events with OSLC connect.
 As you are building your agenda for the conference, I wanted to highlight my sample agenda which has some key sessions that either talking directly about OSLC activities or other topics that are key to OSLC activities.